- Current News

 - Level 4 applicants should have three references (new joiner applicants only - one reference optional for upgrade applicants)

-5. Instructing members of the CPS may compose a reference for an Advocate Panel applicant.
-Any reference provided by an instructing member of the CPS must be approved by either the Chief Crown Prosecutor (CCP) or Head of Casework Division, or someone delegated by the CCP/Head of Casework Division.
+CPS lawyers may compose a reference for an Advocate Panel applicant.
+Any reference provided by a CPS lawyer must be approved by either the Chief Crown Prosecutor (CCP) or Head of Casework Division, or someone delegated by the CCP/Head of Casework Division.
 Approval must be sought by emailing the contents to the approver prior to submission to the online application portal.
 CPS referees providing letters of support for applicants appealing must also seek approval.
 Once approved, letters of support should have the applicant’s name redacted from the document and emailed to the applicant.

 - Knowledge of the applicant’s work